-Even though host bus adapters (HBAs) are integral to effective enterprise data storage, some storage administrators, when they first hear the term HBA, think it's a type of business degree.
-But they soon realize that they need to be versed in how HBAs work and how HBAs can be used to optimize a SAN infrastructure.
+Even though a host bus adapter is integral to effective enterprise data storage, some storage administrators, when they first hear the term, think it's a type of business degree.
+But they soon realize that they need to be versed in host bus adapter architecture and how host bus adapters

 HBAs are most commonly used in Fibre Channel SAN environments and are also used for connecting SCSI and SATA devices.
 The emergence of iSCSI has led to the development of another type of host bus adapter, the Ethernet HBA.